NetworkMathematics/FrontPage/README.md

 ## Mathoscope (formerly Parmesan)

 Mathoscope is a mathematical assistant and knowledge graph project under development since 2021.
-It draws on corpora derived from Theory and Applications of Categories (TAC) abstracts, the nLab, and Tom Leinster’s Basic Category Theory.
+It draws on corpora derived from Theory and Applications of Categories (TAC) abstracts, the nLab, and books, including Tom Leinster’s Basic Category Theory.
 The project has been presented in a COLING paper and three preprints under its original name, Parmesan:

 * [Mathematical Entities: Corpora and Benchmarks](https://aclanthology.org/2024.lrec-main.966.pdf), J. Collard, V. de Paiva, E. Subrahmanian, LREC-COLING, 2024